MetPX/sarracenia/docs/source/Explanation/DeploymentConsiderations.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The sr_poll program can verify if products on a remote server are ready or modified.
-For each of the product, it emits an announcement on the local pump.
+For each of the product, it emits an notification message on the local pump.
 One could use
-sr_subscribe anywhere, listen to announcements and get the products (provided the
+sr_subscribe anywhere, listen to notification messages and get the products (provided the
 credentials to access it)